willvelida/azure-apps-for-containers-bluegreen-poc/README.md

 # Blue/Green Deployments with Azure Web Apps for Containers

-This sample shows you how you can implement Blue/Green deployments for Azure Web Apps for Containers.
+This sample shows you how you can implement Blue/Green deployments for Azure Web Apps for Containers using GitHub Actions.
+This sample also shows you how you can create a Azure Container Registry, Linux App Service Plan and Azure App Service that you can deploy Linux containers to.

 ## Deploying our infrastructure